Is My Headache a Direct Result of My Oral Health?

 - Drink plenty of water: Water can help wash away food particles and bacteria.

 - Reduce stress in a healthy way: Stress can cause you to grind your teeth or clench your jaws, so find a healthy outlet to reduce your stress level.
 Walking, reading, spending time with friends, and practicing yoga are some good ideas to try.

 - See your dentist regularly: This can help prevent problems and catch any existing issues early, when they’re most easily treated.
 Be sure to share any problems you’re having with your oral or overall health.

-    If you have headaches that may be linked to your oral health or have other dental needs, make an appointment today or simply stop by to see one of the New York Metropolitan Area dentists at Dental365.
+If you have headaches that may be linked to your oral health or have other dental needs, make an appointment today or simply stop by to see one of the New York, New Jersey, & Connecticut dentists at Dental365.
 We’re open seven days a week with extended hours on weekdays and are also available for emergency care.
-We offer top-level dental care at our offices throughout the NYC area.
+We offer top-level dental care at our offices throughout New York, New Jersey, & Connecticut.